 Hours & Admission

-General admission is free, except during public events.
-Group visits by schools and organizations require advance reservations and admission fees apply.
+All group visits by schools or organizations require advance registration and admission fees apply.
+Click here for details.

 Support the Farm